Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \end{ex}

 \begin{rem} We do not know whether there exist type-III left-orders on the derived groups $\mathbb{B}_n'$ for $n \geq 5$.
-Notice that these groups do not admit left-orders of type I since they admit no nontrivial homomorphism into the reals ({\em c.f.} Example \ref{n geq 5}).
-By the preceding example, the restriction of any left-order on $\mathbb{B}_n$ to them is of type II. \end{rem}\end{small}
+Note that these groups do not admit left-orders of type I, since they admit no nontrivial homomorphism into the reals (see Example \ref{n geq 5}).
+By the preceding example, the restriction to $\mathbb{B}_n'$ of any left-order on $\mathbb{B}_n$ is of type II. \end{rem}\end{small}

 \vsp\vsp\vsp